RobinBrackez/SE_Profiler/README.md

 If you get this error:

-- Warning: include(): Filename cannot be empty  in app/code/core/Mage/Core/Block/Template.php on line 241
+> Warning: include(): Filename cannot be empty  in app/code/core/Mage/Core/Block/Template.php on line 241

 It means you must enable symlinks.

-in local.xml make sure <profiler> has value 1.
+in local.xml make sure <profiler> tag has value 1.
 Otherwise the sql profiler won't work.
+If there is no <profiler> tag, add it.

         <resources>
             <default_setup>